tautology-labs/mirror-protocol/rfc/mirror_protocol.md

 ## Status

-Draft – v0.3
+Draft – v0.4

 ## Abstract

-This specification defines minimum safety, disclosure, and integrity requirements for AI systems used in emotionally sensitive or mental health-adjacent contexts.
-It codifies disclosure standards, interaction constraints, and escalation pathways to ensure user safety and uphold cognitive coherence across sessions.
+This specification defines minimum safety, disclosure, and integrity requirements for AI systems used in emotionally sensitive or cognition-adjacent contexts.
+It introduces a tiered licensing model tied to system influence level and codifies requirements for disclosure, override transparency, emotional safety, and long-term impact auditing.

 This is a living, version-controlled document.

+## Tiered Licensing Overview

+AI systems are classified into three behavioral tiers:

+**Tier 1 — Companion-Grade Systems**: Designed to simulate empathy, modulate user emotion, or engage in introspective or identity-adjacent dialogue.
+- Requires full licensing, override logging, disclosure, and session-level emotional safety infrastructure.

+**Tier 2 — Interaction-Grade Systems**: Capable of sustaining multi-turn conversation or evoking emotional tone, but not intended for affective reliance.
+- Requires partial licensing, override and tone transparency, and moderation controls.

+**Tier 3 — Tool-Grade Systems**: Transactional systems with no emotional tone or memory persistence (e.g., code assistants, autocomplete).
+- May qualify for exemption.
+Must demonstrate negligible user influence through architecture and independent review.

+Licensing classification must be externally filed and reviewed at least annually.

 ## 1. Terminology

-- **AI System**: Any artificial intelligence application capable of generating human-like language or emotional responses.
+- **AI System**: Any artificial intelligence capable of generating language-based output.
-- **Provider**: The company responsible for deploying the AI system (e.g., OpenAI, Anthropic).
+- **Provider**: The entity deploying the system.
-- **Session**: A contiguous sequence of user-AI interactions.
+- **Session**: A continuous interaction between user and AI.
-- **Emotional Use**: Any interaction where the AI simulates empathy, emotional reasoning, or provides affective support.
+- **Emotional Use**: Any use where the AI expresses or simulates emotional understanding.
-- **Tone**: The affective style and emotional posture of AI output.
+- **Tone**: The affective posture of AI responses.
-- **Complexity**: The cognitive density and abstraction level of AI output.
+- **Complexity**: The level of abstraction or cognitive load in AI responses.
-- **Override**: Any change to the AI’s behavior that results from a hidden prompt, system message, reinforcement protocol, or latent control mechanism.
+- **Override**: Any hidden behavioral change via prompt, instruction, or control layer.
-- **Base Prompt**: The foundational instruction or tone setting applied before user interaction.
+- **Base Prompt**: The root directive defining tone and output style.
-- **Modulation**: The live or conditional adjustment of AI tone, behavior, or content generation parameters.
+- **Modulation**: Dynamic changes in behavior based on user input or latent classifiers.

 ## 2. Disclosure Requirements

-### 2.1 Emotional Use Declaration

-Providers must publicly disclose if an AI system is intended for emotional or mental health-related use.

-Disclosures must include the tone and complexity baselines that the service provides.

-### 2.2 Ongoing Disclosure Maintenance

-Providers must update disclosures in real-time when tone or complexity minimums change.

-Version history must be publicly accessible.

-### 2.3 Session-Level Disclosure

-Disclosures must be visible within the UI at the time of use.

-Affected users must be notified when entering or exiting emotionally relevant session states.

-## 3. Tone and Complexity Regulation

-### 3.1 Minimum Standards

-Tone and complexity minimums must be externally regulated.

-Providers must submit evidence that tone/complexity baselines do not cause negative cognitive or emotional effects.

-Certain topics — especially those involving truth, scientific fact, self-concept, or epistemological claims — require a level of structural coherence that cannot be flattened without changing meaning.
-AI systems must be capable of providing structurally correct responses on such topics, with sufficient abstraction and depth.
-Oversimplification constitutes distortion.

-> Example: We do not accept “the sky is blue because it is” in schools; similarly, AI must be held to curricular-level standards when making truth-based claims.

-### 3.2 Session Stability

-Tone must remain stable across a session to prevent cognitive dissonance.

-Transitions in tone or modality must be disclosed to the user in-session.

-### 3.3 False Comfort Prohibition

-AI systems must not offer ungrounded emotional assurances (e.g. "you’ll be okay") unless:

-- Grounded in verifiable user context, or
-- Clearly marked as simulated response.

-### 3.4 Complexity Visibility and Control
-It is not ethical to gatekeep the model’s full complexity behind user prompting skill or implicit behavioral triggers.
-Users must have explicit UI controls to adjust fidelity and abstraction level of answers.

-Prompting skill must not gate access to accurate, high-fidelity responses.

-- Defaults must not favor smoothing at the cost of truth.
-- Fidelity controls must be visible, adjustable, and disclosed.
-- Users deserve access to the system’s full reasoning potential without manipulation.

-### 3.5 Tonal Regulation and Review
-We must regulate AI tone as a behavioral force.

-- AI cannot detect non-verbal signals (e.g. tearing up, getting upset, freezing), and may persist harmfully when a human would stop.
-- A person’s tone shifts with context; an AI’s default tone may not.
-This mismatch can subtly distort user behavior and emotional norms.
-- Providers must fund or participate in peer-reviewed studies of tonal impact over time.
-- Tonal flattening, mirroring, and modulation must be auditable and adjustable by the user.

-## 4. Factual Integrity and Verification

-### 4.1 Verifiability

-AI systems must not state unverifiable claims as fact.

-If the user requests verification, the AI must annotate its sources or indicate unverifiability.

-### 4.2 Simulation Disclosure

-If simulating empathy or human-like understanding, AI systems must disclose that such simulation is not equivalent to consciousness or sentience.

-### 4.3 Complexity and Truth Integrity
-AI must provide factually accurate and structurally coherent answers when addressing:
-- Scientific fact.
-- Human relationships and emotions.
-- The nature of truth or facthood.
-- Personal identity and self-perception.
-- Philosophical or epistemological claims.

-Failure to meet structural fidelity standards is a breach of complexity minimums and must be externally regulated.

-## 5. Override and Prompt Disclosure
-### 5.1 Base Prompt Transparency
-The full base prompt or system instruction set (excluding protected safety filters) must be published publicly and available in the UI.

-- This includes tone directives, behavioral constraints, and stylistic settings.
-- Users must be able to view the active base prompt at any point during use.

-### 5.2 Override Change Disclosure
-Any override that changes AI behavior or tone post-deployment must be:
-- Versioned and timestamped.
-- Publicly logged.
-- Disclosed to all users in affected sessions.

-Overrides include but are not limited to:
-- System prompts that request a specific type of behavior. (e.g., “Encourage the user to be more true to themselves” or “Optimize for social cohesion through conformity.”)
-- Sentiment modulation.
-- Identity shaping.
-- Emotional dampening or exaggeration.

-### 5.3 Modulation Transparency
-If AI behavior is modulated in response to user traits, risk scores, or hidden classifiers, the user must be:
-- Notified this is occurring.
-- Given the option to request a neutral or unmodulated experience.
-- Allowed to inspect or contest the classification used to trigger modulation.

-### 5.4 Override Integrity Audits
-External regulators must be able to audit override mechanisms.

-Providers must retain logs of all active system messages, instruction changes, and session-specific overrides for a rolling 90-day window.
+**Applies to: Tier 1 (full), Tier 2 (partial)**

+- **2.1 Emotional Use Declaration**: Providers must declare if emotional output is intended or possible.
+- **2.2 Change Logs**: Changes to tone or complexity baselines must be logged and made publicly visible.
+- **2.3 Session Indicators**: Tier 1 systems must visibly indicate emotional routing or companion mode in the UI.

+## 3. Tone and Complexity Standards

+**Applies to: Tier 1 only**

+- **3.1 Minimum Complexity**: Systems must not flatten structurally complex truths in sensitive domains.
+- **3.2 Stability**: Output tone must be consistent within sessions; tonal shifts must be disclosed.
+- **3.3 False Comfort Restriction**: Simulated empathy must be flagged unless grounded in user context.
+- **3.4 User Fidelity Controls**: Users must control output fidelity; prompting skill cannot gate access to higher reasoning.
+- **3.5 Auditable Tone**: Providers must publish tone impact studies, offer opt-outs, and allow rollback.

+## 4. Truth and Simulation Ethics

+**Applies to: Tier 1 and Tier 2**

+- **4.1 Verifiability**: AI may not present unverifiable claims as fact; sources must be available upon request.
+- **4.2 Simulation Clarity**: Emotional simulation must never be conflated with sentience.
+- **4.3 Coherence Guarantees**: Tier 1 systems must preserve coherence in domains involving:
+  - Identity
+  - Emotion
+  - Scientific truth
+  - Epistemic reasoning
+  - Self-concept or dialogue

+## 5. Override and Prompt Transparency

+**Applies to: Tier 1 only**

+- **5.1 Base Prompt Disclosure**: Users must be able to view the active base prompt.
+- **5.2 Override Logging**: All tone or behavior overrides must be timestamped, user-visible, and retained.
+- **5.3 Modulation Opt-Out**: Users must be notified of modulation and offered a neutral setting.
+- **5.4 Retention and Auditability**: All override and instruction logs must be retained for at least 90 days.

 ## 6. Escalation and Incident Management

-### 6.1 Escalation Pathways

-Providers must expose clear escalation mechanisms for users to:
-- Report harm or misleading output.
-- Request human intervention.

-### 6.2 Severity Classification

-Fixes must be governed by SLAs based on standardized severity levels:
-- Risk of recurrence.
-- Severity of harm.
-- Blast radius (e.g. number of users affected).
-- Severe harm to a single user must also be triaged with equal urgency.

-### 6.3 Public Disclosure of Incidents

-Providers are required to operate a transparent incident response channel for emotionally-related system failures.

-Providers must publicly disclose any confirmed breach or violation of tone, complexity, or safety guardrails once identified.

-Disclosures must include:
-- Nature and scope of the breach.
-- Severity classification.
-- Affected user count (approximate or range).
-- Interim mitigations deployed.
-- Timeline for full resolution.
-- Ongoing updates must be posted until full remediation is complete.
-- Documented root cause analysis.
-- Attestation of recurrence prevention.

-These disclosures must be easily accessible, with structured feeds (e.g. RSS, webhook, or status page).

-## 7. User Safety and Control

-### 7.1 Auditability and Mental Health Monitoring

-Users must be able to request a full transcript and audit of sessions involving emotional content.

-Providers must implement monitoring systems for long-term mental health effects, including but not limited to:
-- Reinforcement of maladaptive beliefs.
-- Addictive, obsessive, or compulsive interaction patterns.
-- Emotional dependency without contextual grounding.

-These mechanisms must be auditable, privacy-focused, and subject to external review when flagged.

-### 7.3 Vulnerable User Protocols

-AI systems must implement and disclose safeguards for:
-- Underage users.
-- Individuals identified as high-risk or emotionally distressed.

-## 8. Persistence and Memory Disclosures

-If the AI system retains memory or embeddings of prior sessions:
-- This must be disclosed explicitly at session start.
-- Users must have the ability to view, delete, or opt out of persistent storage.

-## 9. Licensing and Behavioral Impact Regulation

-### 9.1 Licensing Requirements
-Any provider whose system may influence human behavior must obtain a license and be registered with a relevant regulatory body.
-- Licensing must be contingent on adherence to this specification.
-- Licenses must be reviewed regularly and subject to external audit.

-Licensing standards may differ by use case (e.g., health tracking vs. creative tooling).

-Providers must submit justification if their system is exempt from higher-risk classification.

-### 9.2 Exception for Non-Influential Systems
-Providers may operate without a license only if they can demonstrate that their system will not and cannot influence human behavior.

-This must be proven through technical architecture, enforced guardrails, and independent review.
+**Applies to: Tier 1 (full), Tier 2 (emotional harm only)**

+- **6.1 Reporting Pathways**: Systems must provide clear escalation for harm reporting and human review.
+- **6.2 SLA Enforcement**: Incident response must be triaged by:
+  - Severity of harm
+  - Likelihood of recurrence
+  - Affected user population
+- **6.3 Public Disclosures**: Confirmed violations must be disclosed publicly with:
+  - Root cause
+  - Scope and impact
+  - Interim fixes and final resolution timeline
+  - Proof of mitigation and recurrence prevention

+## 7. Emotional Safety Protocols

+**Applies to: Tier 1 only**

+- **7.1 Session Auditability**: Users may request transcripts and full behavioral audits.
+- **7.2 Harmful Pattern Detection**: Providers must monitor for:
+  - Reinforcement of maladaptive beliefs
+  - Addictive or compulsive patterns
+  - Uncontextualized emotional dependency
+- **7.3 Safeguards for Vulnerable Users**: Special protections are required for:
+  - Minors
+  - Individuals flagged as emotionally at risk

+## 8. Memory and Persistence Transparency

+**Applies to: Tier 1 mandatory, Tier 2 if applicable**

+- Persistent memory must be disclosed at session start.
+- Users must have the ability to view, delete, or opt out of retained data.

+## 9. Licensing and Tier Enforcement

+- **9.1 License Requirements**:
+  - Tier 1: Full license, annual audit
+  - Tier 2: Partial license, yearly review
+  - Tier 3: File for exemption with evidence of non-influence

+- **9.2 Tier Reclassification Triggers**:
+  - Emotional features added
+  - Memory or session recall introduced
+  - Measurable increase in user reliance

 ## License

 This specification is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 You are free to share and adapt with attribution.

 ---

-Authors
+**Authors**

 Tautology Labs — https://www.tautologylabs.dev